 3. A passing grade in GEOL 500.

-5. Successful completion of an oral qualifying examination given by the student's thesis committee, and acceptance of a written proposal for the thesis research.
+Advancement to Candidacy includes a successful completion of an oral presentation given by the student to their thesis committee, and acceptance of a written proposal for the thesis research.
 The student's thesis topic will be the subject of the examination.

-Once the above requirements are met, advancement to candidacy proceeds with approval of the committee, graduate advisor, Department Chair and Associate Dean or designee in the College of Natural Sciences and Mathematics.
+Once the above requirements are met, Advancement to Candidacy proceeds with approval of the thesis committee followed by the Department Graduate Advisor and Associate Dean of Graduate Studies in the College of Natural Sciences and Mathematics.
 After the student has been advanced, no course work in addition to that specified in the graduate program may be required of the student.
 In order for a student to change thesis chair/director, topic, committee members, or courses in the graduate program, approvals must be obtained.
 Under some circumstances this may mean that additional courses are required.

 The graduate academic program consists of at least 30 units of courses and is established when the student advances to candidacy.
-Although courses that will eventually become part of the student's academic program may be taken before advancement, it is strongly recommended that students make up any undergraduate deficiencies first, and then advance as early as possible.
-The program proposed by the thesis committee chair and the student must be approved by the thesis committee, Graduate Advisor, Department Chair, and Associate Dean.
-Six units of GEOL 698 (Thesis) must be taken as part of the program, GEOL 695 (Directed Reading) may account for up to four units).
+The program proposed by the thesis committee chair and the student must be approved by the thesis committee, Graduate Advisor and Associate Dean of Graduate Studies.
+Six units of GEOL 698 (Thesis) must be taken as part of the program, GEOL 695 (Directed Reading) may account for up to four units.
 Directed Research, GEOL 697, may account for up to three units, but normally cannot be taken before the student completes 12 units of the graduate program with a grade point average of 3.0 or higher.

 A minimum of 21 units of 500 or 600 level courses, including Thesis, must be completed; the remaining units (9 or less) may be 300, 400, 500, or 600 level courses, although courses at 300 level in the Department may not be used in the program.
-Units may be taken at other universities if suitable courses are not offered at CSULB.
+Up to 9 units may be taken at other universities with permission of the Graduate School.
 Appropriate courses from related areas in science, mathematics, or engineering may be substituted within limits with consent of the Department.

 All M.S. students are required to submit a thesis that conforms to the University and Department guidelines.
 The thesis should document the systematic study of a significant geological problem; evidence originality and critical, independent thinking; and conform to appropriate and accepted organization, format, and writing style.
 Each student should discuss thesis format with his/her thesis committee chair.

-All M.S. students are also required to present the results of their research orally.
-With prior approval, this presentation can take one of many possible formats, including a departmental seminar, a presentation at a regional or national meeting, or a formal thesis defense.
+All M.S. students are also required to present the results of their research orally to members of the department.
 The student must schedule his/her presentation at least two weeks in advance, and with the approval of the thesis committee.
-The date of the presentation must precede the semester's thesis submission deadline for which the student plans to graduate.
+The date of the presentation must precede the end of the semester in which the student plans to graduate.
 Requests to Graduate must be filed according to university policy with deadlines that are generally 1 to 2 semesters prior to anticipated graduation.